2/19/2025

 Operator

 Thank you.
 We will now be conducting a question and answer session.
-If you would like to ask a question, please press star one on your telephone keypad.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star two if you would like to remove your question from the queue.
+You may press star 2 if you would like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up the handset before pressing the star keys.
-One moment please while we poll for questions.
-Our first question comes from the line of Lisa Thompson with SACS Investment Research.
+One moment, please, while we poll for questions.
+Our first question comes from the line of Lisa Thompson with Sachs Investment Research.
+Please proceed with your question.

 speaker